 The article went on and on about the delay in King County DUI cases, and used an example of a gentlemen who was arrested for a DUI in King County but was not charged until 95 days after his DUI arrest.
 In between his arrest and arraignment in King County he got arrested for a DUI in the City of Seattle and was charged within a day or two of the arrest.
 The columnist then went on to blame the County for the delay and not locking this guy up sooner.

 As a DUI Attorney in Seattle, I have to say I really don’t have an opinion on when a DUI case gets filed.
-Yes I can see from the community safety point of view of charging someone as soon as they are arrested.
+Yes, I can see from the community safety point of view of charging someone as soon as they are arrested.
 But I also see the number of DUI cases that come through King County every year.
-There is absolutely no way the County can file cases like much small Prosecutor offices with much less cases.
-For example the City of Seattle roughly handles a 1/4 of what King County handles and that is why there is such a quick turnaround.
+There is absolutely no way the County can file cases like many small Prosecutor offices with much fewer cases.
+For example, the City of Seattle roughly handles a 1/4 of what King County handles and that is why there is such a quick turnaround.

-Additionally I tend to think that DUI cases in King County get handled and resolved much much quicker than say Seattle Municipal Court.
-The reason is because when the DUI charge is not filed for several months, it gives the defendant and the defense attorney a head start on the investigation.
+Additionally, I tend to think that DUI cases in King County get handled and resolved much much quicker than say Seattle Municipal Court.
+The reason is that when the DUI charge is not filed for several months, it gives the defendant and the defense attorney a head start on the investigation.

-For example in Seattle Municipal Court if you are arrested for a DUI in the City of Seattle then you will have an arraignment within 2-3 business days.
-After your arraignment the next court date is typically a month way.
+For example, in Seattle Municipal Court if you are arrested for a DUI in the City of Seattle then you will have an arraignment within 2-3 business days.
+After your arraignment, the next court date is typically a month’s way.
 Most Judges will not allow a DUI case to be continued after 2 pretrial hearings.
 So basically a Defense Attorney has 60 days to interview all witnesses, find any legal issues, negotiate with the Prosecutor, and draft and file any motions.
-This time frame would be extremely fast for a theft of a candy bar case let along a crime as complicated as a DUI.
+This time frame would be extremely fast for a theft of a candy bar case let along with a crime as complicated as a DUI.
 So most times in my experience DUI cases are needlessly set for trial in Seattle Municipal Court just to give the Defense more time to work on the case.
-This costs money to do from a taxpayer standpoint when you consider the added court time for the Judge, clerks, baliffs, and Prosecutors, but the article didnt seem to recognize this issue.
+This costs money to do from a taxpayer standpoint when you consider the added court time for the Judge, clerks, bailiffs, and Prosecutors, but the article didn’t seem to recognize this issue.

 Now compare that to a King County DUI case.
 If it is filed 2 months after the date of the arrest.
 Then the Defense Attorney has probably already litigated the DOL hearing.
 Probably interviewed any witnesses including the arresting officer, and researched any legal issues.
 So by the time the DUI case is filed the Defense has thoroughly had enough time to investigate and prepare the case.
 So it is not uncommon for a DUI case to be resolved at that first pretrial, or at the latest the second pretrial.
 There is no needless trial date set, and the taxpayers save money.